liatparker/feedback_analysis/ARCHITECTURE.md

 │  initialize_tools(feedback_df)                                              │
 │  ├─ Load Embedding Model (SentenceTransformer)                             │
 │  ├─ _populate_vector_db()                                                  │
-│  │   ├─ Check existing entries                                             │
 │  │   ├─ For each entry:                                                    │
+│  │   │   ├─ (1) Hash check → already indexed?
+Skip embedding & indexing  │
+│  │   │   ├─ (2) Check embedding cache → reuse if found                    │
-│  │   │   ├─ _generate_embeddings() [with caching]                         │
+│  │   │   ├─ (3) Generate embedding if not in cache                        │
-│  │   │   ├─ Check if in Vector DB                                          │
+│  │   │   ├─ (4) Check vector DB → already indexed?
+Skip reinsert          │
-│  │   │   └─ Add if new (with metadata)                                     │
+│  │   │   ├─ (5) Store in vector DB if new (with metadata)                  │
+│  │   │   └─ (6) Cache the embedding for reuse                             │
 │  │   └─ Vector DB ready                                                    │
+│  │   Note: All entries remain in feedback_df for analysis                  │
 │  └─ _store_to_historical_db()                                              │
 │      ├─ For each entry:                                                    │
 │      │   ├─ Generate text hash                                             │